 C) Violence as an outlet to frustration

 When some one of higher status, such as your boss, does something you don’t like, you may feel powerless to do any thing about it.
-You will be frustrated and it is all too common to take out anger on someone of lower status.
+You will be frustrated and it is all too common to take out anger on someone of lower power who cannot strike back.
 Domestic violence is an inexcusable example.
 However, recognising your frustration, the unfairness of taking it out on innocent others and not accepting you are totally powerless in any situation, results in non violent solutions.
 Bush and Blair invading Iraq after 9/11 is an international example of a violent response to frustration.
 They went to war with a non nuclear nation, when the organisation and people behind 9/11 were criminals, not a country.

 I suspect the mass shootings common in the USA are this form of violence.
-People of low status, empowered by easily available weapons, who think they have no options to improve their lives, take it out on innocent bystanders.
+People of low status, empowered by easily available weapons, who think they have no options to improve their lives, take it out on innocent unarmed bystanders.

 D) Violence as a means to increase social or national status (power)